wheremyfoodat/Panda3DS/readme.md

 - Select button	Backspace
 - Touch Screen  Left click
 - Gyroscope     Hold right click and swipe your mouse left and right (support is kind of shaky atm, but games that require gyro here and there like Kirby should work)
-- Pause     F4
+- Pause/Resume  F4
 - Reload        F5

 Panda3DS also supports controller input using the SDL2 GameController API.